 Through our fundamental Christian values and our vision, an environment of mutual respect and nurturing community is fostered.
 This result in an overall ethos that reflects the Christian beliefs that are fundamental to all that we teach.

-Our values are....
+Our values are

-Forgiveness

-Integrity

-Faith

-Love

-Self-discipline

-Courage

-Determination

-Ambition

-Friendship

-Framily

-Respect
+Forgiveness Integrity Faith Love Self-discipline Courage Determination Ambition Friendship Friendship Friendship Respect

 And they are not only embedded in everything that we do; each class hold two of these values.
-They regularly talk about these values Their biblical (and wisdom) quote relates to these values together with the parable which is a practical example of their class's values.
-As a child progresses through school, they should explore all 12 of these values with a developing understanding of our vision and the statement, 'For with God nothing is impossible'.
+They talk about these values on a daily basis, their biblical quote relates to these values and the parable (a wisdom quote) that demonstrates their value is also talked about in the classroom.